-Based on the above process, The Bank groups its financial instruments into Stage 1, Stage 2, Stage 3 and POCI, as described below:
+Based on the above process, The Bank groups its financial instruments into Stage 1, Stage 2 and Stage 3, as described below:

 - Stage 1: When loans are first recognised, The Bank recognises an allowance based on 12mECLs.
-Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2. - Stage 2: When a loan has shown a significant increase in credit risk since origination.
+Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2. - Stage 2: When a loan has shown a significant increase in credit risk since origination, The Bank records an allowance for the LTECLs.
+Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3. - Stage 3: Loans considered credit-impaired.
 The Bank records an allowance for the LTECLs.
-Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3. - Stage 3: Loans considered credit-impaired.
-The Bank records an allowance for the LTECLs. - POCI: Purchased or originated credit impaired (POCI) assets are financial assets that are credit impaired on initial recognition.
-POCI assets are recorded at fair value at original recognition and interest income is subsequently recognised based on a credit-adjusted EIR.
-ECLs are only recognised or released to the extent that there is a subsequent change in the expected credit losses.